mevikasnirmal/f1/README.md

 # f1
-thihs is myfirst  git respitory
+this is myfirst  git respitory
+Author - vikas nirmal